 You’ll also learn how to show preferential treatment to the uber-talented ones.

 Thanks so much for taking the time to peruse the details of the course.
 We hope to partner with you soon on the demise of your worship ministry.

 Director of Training

-This article appeared (as a slightly more abridged version) in the May/June 2016 issue of Worship Musician Magazine.
-You can read the whole magazine (and other great issues) here.
+This article first appeared in May/June issue of Worship Musician Magazine.

 Learn how to level-up your team with this free video training.